-The Executive PhD Program was submitted to the Agency for Quality Assurance and Accreditation Austria (AQ) in accordance with § 27 para.
+The PhD Program for Executives was submitted to the Agency for Quality Assurance and Accreditation Austria (AQ) in accordance with § 27 para.
 1 and registered by the AQ in accordance with § 27 para.
 6 HSQSG.
 The registration of the program in accordance with § 27 para.
 6 HS-QSG does not ascertain equivalence with Austrian study programs and similar Austrian academic degrees.
 Graduates awarded with an academic degree from Belgium are entitled to use it in accordance with § 88 para.
 1 of the 2002 law governing universities.
 The academic degrees awarded by the University of Antwerp are therefore recognized foreign degrees in Austria and may be used in official documents in accordance with § 88 para.
 1a of the 2002 law governing universities.

 What is most important for a successful PhD thesis?
 Write it!
 Make writing a habit.

 Prof. Dr. Markus Kittler, Academic Director of the Executive PhD Program in Management at MCI